This entry describes the kind of spatulas used as food “scrapers.” For other meanings of the word “spatula”, see the main entry on Spatulas.

 Wooden ones are good for pushing stuff around in very hot frying pans, and won’t scrape your non-stick surfaces.
 They also stain easily.

-Never, ever, stick a Rubber Spatula in the blender while the blade in the blender is running.
-You will end up with a chew-looking spatula and bits of rubber in your food.
-The same goes for wood spatulas, except you up with a splintered spatula in one hand, and the missing wooden bits in your food.
+Never, ever, stick a rubber spatula in the blender while the blade in the blender is running.
+You will end up with a chewed-looking spatula and bits of rubber in your food.
+(Also never put a wooden spatula in a running blender, either, for similar reasons.)